Medical Detoxification for Drug & Alcohol Addiction

 Yes, family members can participate in the recovery process at Virtue Recovery Center.
 The program recognizes the importance of family involvement in the healing journey and offers family therapy as a key component of treatment.
 This approach helps improve communication, resolve conflicts, and strengthen the support system around the patient.
 Family members are encouraged to be involved and can receive guidance and support from the center to better understand addiction and mental health issues, contributing positively to their loved one’s recovery.

 After completing the medical detox process, Virtue Recovery Center offers a variety of post-discharge support and ongoing care options to foster continuous recovery and well-being.
 Patients have access to outpatient programs, including Intensive Outpatient Programs (IOP) and conventional outpatient therapy, which provide a smooth transition back to everyday life while preserving therapeutic support.
 Additionally, the center offers advice on connecting with support groups and leveraging community resources.
-The goal is to arm patients with the necessary tools and support network to tackle the challenges of recovery once they step outside the treatment setting.
+The goal is to arm patients with the necessary tools and support network to tackle the recovery challenges once they step outside the treatment setting.

 Treatment Programs